Capillary Malformation Clinical Presentation

 Phakomatosis pigmentovascularis

-Four types of phakomatosis pigmentovascularis are described.
+Four types of phakomatosis pigmentovascularis are described, as follows:

 • Type I is composed of capillary malformation and nevus pigmentosus et verrucosus or epidermal nevus.